Homechurch leadership.alignment.culture doesn't happen by accident.

 We’re going to appreciate what’s excellent, critique what’s unhealthy, and use it all as a lens to think more clearly about mission, culture, and leadership.

-• Disney teaches us experience.
+• Disney can teach us experience.

-• Apple teaches us focus.
+• Apple can teach us focus.

 And all four teach us this: culture doesn’t happen by accident.

-It is built – intentionally or unintentionally – every day, by what leaders celebrate, tolerate, fund, repeat, and ignore.
+It is built, intentionally or unintentionally every day, by what leaders celebrate, tolerate, fund, repeat, and ignore.

-Church leaders don’t get to opt out of culture-building.
+Church leaders don’t get to opt out of culture building.
 You’re doing it whether you mean to or not.

 So the question becomes: are you doing it on purpose?

-To learn from the most influential storytellers and culture-shapers of the last century – and translate those lessons into practical tools for churches that want to reach people, form disciples, build healthy teams, and stay faithful for the long haul.
+This platform is an attempt to build the church culture we desire on purpose.
+To learn from the most influential storytellers and culture shapers of the last century – and translate those lessons into practical tools for churches that want to reach people, form disciples, build healthy teams, and stay faithful for the long haul.

 We’re going to revisit key moments: